mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 **Warning:** Augmented Artifacts are by their very nature security sensitive, and it is easy to open up for vulnerabilities if the consequences are not fully understood.
-It is recommended not to use augmented Artifacts unless strictly needed, and not until the reader has a solid understanding of how it works.
+It is recommended not to use augmented Artifacts unless strictly needed, and not until the reader has a solid understanding of how they work.

 If signatures are being used, sometimes it may be necessary to put data into the Artifact that isn't signed, while at the same time keeping a trusted chain.
 For